 The Michaelis-Menten Equation

-Victor Henri, a French chemist in 1903, discovered that the responses of enzymes were initiated by a bond between the enzyme and the substrate (in general, a binding interaction).
+Victor Henri, a French chemist in 1903, discovered that the enzyme-catalyzed reactions were initiated by a bond between the enzyme and the substrate (in general, a binding interaction).
 His research was undertaken by German biochemist Leonor Michaelis and Canadian physicist Maud Menten, who studied the kinetics of an enzymatic reaction system, invertase, which catalyzes sucrose hydrolysis into glucose and fructose.
 The mathematical model of the reaction was suggested in 1913.
-This reaction is known as The Michaelis-Menten Equation.
+This equation is known as the Michaelis-Menten Equation.

 - The ES complex is assumed to be in fast balance with free enzyme E